What is ASCII? The Character Encoding That Started It All

 Can ASCII represent emojis or non-English characters?

-No. ASCII only covers 128 characters — basic English letters, digits, and symbols.
-For emojis, Chinese, Arabic, or any non-English text, you need Unicode (typically encoded as UTF-8).
+No. ASCII only covers 128 basic English-oriented characters.
+For Thai, Chinese, Arabic, emojis, and most modern text, you need Unicode, usually encoded as UTF-8.

 Convert Text to ASCII Codes

-Use our free ASCII Converter tool to convert text to ASCII codes or decode ASCII values back to text — right in your browser with no data uploaded to any server.
+Use our free ASCII Converter tool to convert text to ASCII codes or decode ASCII values back to text right in your browser.

 - ANSI.
 (1986).
 ANSI X3.4-1986 - Coded Character Sets - 7-Bit American National Standard Code for Information Interchange. https://www.ansi.org